 Are Remote Jobs The Future Of Working?29th May 2019

 These days, mobile working is more than making a few calls and replying to a couple of emails.
-Some people run their entire business from their mobile, making notes, accessing business apps, working on spreadsheets and creating and sending invoices.
+People can run entire businesses from a mobile device, making notes, accessing business apps, working on spreadsheets and creating and sending invoices.

 The arrival of the computer changed the way we worked and today connectivity and digital tools are changing where we work.
 Travelling to offices has been replaced by phone and video conferencing.
 Remote workers, like engineers and police officers, now use tablets and mobile devices to access systems on the move.
 There’s no need to return to the office to complete forms, keeping people where they’re needed most.